MGC Challenge

 Commit to purchasing local goods and services as much as possible to support the local economy and reduce environmental impacts.

-15. Adopt a policy for the municipal purchase of local goods and services as practicable.
+15. Adopt a policy for the municipal/county purchase of local goods and services as practicable.

 16. Implement a “buy local” campaign that educates residents about the social, economic, and environmental impacts of buying local.